 Timber Architecture: 10 Benefits of Wood Based Designs

-In this article we’ll emblaze the kindling of our creative imaginations by exploring and detailing the benefits of wood based designs.
-This article isn’t going to exclusively revolve upon wooden houses, but use of wood within designs and construction also.
+In this article we’ll explore and detail the benefits of wood based designs.
+This article isn’t going to exclusively revolve upon wooden houses, but also the use of wood within designs and construction.
 Wood is a wondrous material; hopefully you’ll agree upon conclusion of this article.

 1. Exceptional Insulator & Energy Saver